Here are some of my favorite published stories and photography packages. Scroll down or jump to my features, interviews, reviews and cocktails.

 Saving Horses

-What You Missed at the Fair
+What You Missed at the State Fair

 Ribbons adorn the artwork at the New Mexico State Fair.
 The best in blue, and on down the spectrum with honorable mentions along the way.
 Just like the prized heifers or the best green chile, there is a quantifiable scale that a group of judges uses to dole out these awards.
-In the arts buildings, there are signs up telling fair-goers not to take pictures, complete with twitchy security guards at the ready to lunge in front of some Lea County farmer with their phone out.
-Read more…
+In the arts buildings, there are signs up telling fair-goers not to take pictures, complete with twitchy security guards ready to lunge …Read More…

 The Mine Shaft Tavern